michaelmusty/.dotfiles/README.markdown

 *   The exit status of the last command, if non-zero

-You can set `PROMPT_COLOR`, `PROMPT_PREFIX`, and `PROMPT_SUFFIX` too, which all do about what you'd expect. `PROMPT_PREFIX` will appear after the `SHLVL` angle brackets.
+You can set `PROMPT_COLOR`, `PROMPT_PREFIX`, and `PROMPT_SUFFIX` too, which all do about what you'd expect.

 This is all managed within the `prompt` function.
 There's some mildly hacky logic on `tput` codes included such that it should work correctly for most